pySTEPS/pysteps/doc/source/user_guide/set_pystepsrc.rst

 Windows
 ~~~~~~~

-For windows users, the recommended way to customize the pySTEPS
+For windows users, the recommended way to customize the pysteps
 configuration is placing the pystepsrc parameters file in the users' folder
 (defined in the %USERPROFILE% environment variable) in the following path:
 **%USERPROFILE%\\pysteps\\pystepsrc**